57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Best Office Christmas Party Food Ideas

-3. Pinwheel Trays
+1. Pinwheel Trays

-Pinwheels, those spiral tortilla wraps filled with meats, cheese and spreads, are a Christmas party food you can make by the dozen for a fast work party tray.
+Pinwheels, those spiral tortilla wraps filled with meats, cheese and spreads, are a Christmas party food you can make by the dozen for a fast work Christmas party tray.

 Simply spread cream cheese on tortillas and layer cold cuts with cheese slices, then roll and cut into one-inch rounds.
-Arrange on a platter and take your Christmas party food to the office for all to enjoy!
+Arrange on a platter and take your Christmas party food to the office for all to enjoy.

-4. Mini-Quiches
+2. Mini-Quiches

 Don’t tell the other elves, but a box of mini-quiches you can bake and take becomes easy Christmas party food that cooks up in minutes.
 Of course, you can make your own from scratch if you have the time and patience.

-Whichever you choose, you’ll have miniaturized versions of a brunch classic to make your office celebration a quaint affair for quiche lovers!
+Whichever you choose, you’ll have miniaturized versions of a brunch classic to make your office celebration a quaint affair for quiche lovers.

-5. Cookie Decorating Bar
+3. Cookie Decorating Bar

-6. Caprese Skewers
+4. Caprese Skewers

-7. Stuffed Mushrooms
+5. Stuffed Mushrooms

 Get fancy for the festivities and make stuffed mushrooms, a Christmas party food that’s guaranteed to brighten up your spread.

-8. Dessert Cheese Ball
+6. Dessert Cheese Ball

 Then, use plastic wrap to form a ball and cover the surface with mini chocolate chips.
 Keep cool until ready to serve and provide vanilla wafers, graham crackers and pretzels as dippers.

-9. Bruschetta
+7. Bruschetta

 Toasted slices of baguette topped with mozzarella, basil and cut grape tomatoes, plus a drizzle of olive oil and balsamic, are just the right blend of crunchy, tender, juicy and creamy to make the office hum with excitement.

-10. Cream Puffs
+8. Cream Puffs

-Or you can buy the frozen version and heat it up in your oven before the party starts.
-Whichever works best for you, your secret is safe with us!
+You can impress your colleagues with your baking skills by whipping up a tray of indulgent cream puffs filled with satiny pastry cream.
+If that feels a little bit of a stretch, you can buy the frozen version and heat it up in your oven before the party starts.
+Whichever works best for you, your secret is safe with us.

-11. Lavosh and Tzatziki
+9. Lavosh and Tzatziki

-Skip the traditional Christmas party food possibilities and go for something more unique, like crispy lavosh served with a cool tzatziki dip.
+Skip the traditional Christmas party food and go for something more unique, like crispy lavosh served with a cool tzatziki dip.

-12. Pasta Salad
+10. Pasta Salad

 Pasta salad isn’t just for summer picnics and backyard barbecues.
-It’s also a sensational addition to your office Christmas party menu.
-You can find pre-made salads in your grocer’s deli section or at boutique food stores in your area.
+It’s also a sensational Christmas salad idea.
+You can either go with pre-made salads from your grocer’s deli section or from boutique food stores in your area.
+Or, make your own so you can determine your own pasta-to-vegetables-to-dressing ratio that works best for your taste.

-13. Honeyed Ham
+11. Honeyed Ham

 For everyone else, you can find local restaurants firing up their cookers to sell holiday hams as part of their seasonal selections.
 They may even slice it for you, making it even easier to serve your crew.

-14. Quesadillas
+12. Quesadillas

 More fun than finger sandwiches and much simpler to make, the humble quesadilla is a fan favorite at any Christmas get-together in the workplace.